game-ci/documentation/docs/gitlab/activation.md

 ## Unity license per target

 Before `2018.4.8f1` for 2018 versions and before `2019.2.4f1` for 2019 versions, if you need a specific Unity license for a build target, you can add environment var `UNITY_LICENSE_{BUILD_TARGET}`. (`UNITY_LICENSE_ANDROID`, `UNITY_LICENSE_IOS`, ...). \_This is not required anymore now that images share a base image [See related change](https://gitlab.com/gableroux/unity3d/merge_requests/63)\*\*

-### Note about components in recent images

-Starting from these versions, base image doesn't include windows, mac and webgl components anymore.
-This means you must use `-mac`, `-windows` or `-webgl` images.
-[See related change](https://gitlab.com/gableroux/unity3d/merge_requests/63)